Potential Side Effects

 * changes in the color of your urine - Changes in urine may also indicate health conditions that need medical attention so if the changes persist after you stop taking aloe, get yourself checked out.

 * temporary electolyte imbalances - This would be most important for those who need to watch their potassium levels.
 Check with doctor if you have any type of mineral deficiency, before using aloe and, in particular, if you have been told to watch your potassium levels.

 Pure Aloe Gel, containing only Aloe is your best bet because all Aloe Products are not created equal.
 When using aloe vera gel topically, side effects seem far more likely when using a preparation that is not 100% pure aloe gel but contains other ingredients, in particular lidocain.
 A lot of popular sunburn sprays contain lidocain for sunburn pain.
 These products may be exponentially more apt to cause problems, and even severe problems for those sensitive to lidocain, than a pure aloe gel.

 Rarely, an individual might experience skin irritation even after using an a pure aloe gel.
 If irritation happens, use of the aloe gel should be stopped.

 Even more rarely, but possible, allergic aloe reactions are more serious and may include face swelling, chest tightness, severe rash or hives.

 If you have a serious wound, you might want to forego aloe until it heals.
 Though not proven one way or the other, as far as I can tell from research on various sites, there is some question that aloe may impede wound healing.

-Additional Herbal Side Effects Information: Aloe Vera > Ginger > Goji Juice > Holy Basil
+Additional Herbal Side Effects Information: Blueberry > Ginger > Goji Juice > Holy Basil